Skip to main content

 **If the own token was used and no extension installation is desired we would be done here.
 This is not recommended though, as one will at least need the OneTxPayment extension to properly use Colony at this stage.

-Step 3 - Instantiate the Colony for the first time
+Step 2 - Instantiate the Colony for the first time

-Let's instantiate the colony (this is the code used to instantiate an existing colony) and the token:
+Let's instantiate the Colony (this is the code used to instantiate an existing Colony) and the token:

 const colony = await colonyNetwork.getColony(colonyAddress);